geanes/kidstats/inst/ksapp/www/md/statistics.md

 - The confusion matrix and classification table permits one to evaluate the misclassification trends and the fit with the original FDA model.
 <br><br>
 - The final output is dedicated to the bootstrapped classification accuracy and the associated diagnostic plots.
 Under "Bootstrap Statistics" and in line with t1 is the bootstrapped classification accuracy with the standard error.
 The final classification is given in the downloadable reports.

+<br><br>
+__Please note:__
+<br><br>
+Incorporating as many measurements as possible for the sex estimation portion will yield the highest correct classification accuracies in sex estimation.
+Univariate models, and even single element bone models, yield fairly impractical results (Stull, 2013).